Cropwell Butler

 Cropwell Butler is a village and civil parish in the borough of Rushcliffe in Nottinghamshire, United Kingdom, one mile east of the A46, under the NG12 postcode.
 It shares a parish council with Tithby and is adjacent to the south to Cropwell Bishop.

 Location and governance

-The civil parish population recorded in the 2011 Census was 585.
+The civil parish population recorded in the 2011 census was 585, increasing to 651 at the 2021 census.
 Some of the newly built Upper Saxondale residential area also falls within the parish boundary.

 Cropwell Butler shares with Tithby a parish council that meets once a month.
-The village forms part of the Cropwell Ward of the Borough of Rushcliffe and of the Parliamentary Constituency of Rushcliffe, whose current member is the Conservative Ruth Edwards.
+The village forms part of the Cropwell Ward of the Borough of Rushcliffe and of the Parliamentary Constituency of Rushcliffe.
 The county authority is Nottinghamshire.